-Republicans and Democrats are the two main and historically the largest political parties in the US and, after every election, hold the majority seats in the House of Representatives and the Senate as well as highest number of Governors.
+Republicans and Democrats are the two main and historically the largest political parties in the US and, after every election, hold the majority seats in the House of Representatives and the Senate as well as the highest number of Governors.
 Though both the parties mean well for the US citizens, they have distinct differences that manifest in their comments, decisions, and history.
-These differences are mainly ideological, political, social, and economic paths to making the US a success and the world a better place for all.
-Differences between the two parties covered in this article rely on the majority position though individual politicians may have varied preferences.
+These differences are mainly ideological, political, social, and economic paths to making the US successful and the world a better place for all.
+Differences between the two parties that are covered in this article rely on the majority position though individual politicians may have varied preferences.

 Republican: Republicans advocate for limited government intervention on domestic issues but dominate on international relations.
-While on the far right, Republicans are pro-military, pro-business, pro-religion, and campaigns for people have freedoms and to take personal responsibility for their actions.
-On approach, this party is socially and fiscally conservative in nature advocating for a lean government and strong free market (Darwinian Capitalism).
+While on the right, Republicans are pro-military, pro-business, pro-religion, and campaigns for people have freedoms and to take personal responsibility for their actions.
+On approach, this party is socially and fiscally conservative advocating for a lean government and strong free market (Darwinian Capitalism).

 Democrats: In general Democrats are more reluctant to use military force against other countries and advocate slow increases of military budgets.
-Recently, they favor gun control legislation arguing on the basis of the increase in the number shootings and irresponsibility by civilian gun holders.
+Recently, they favor gun control legislation arguing based on the increase in the number of shootings and irresponsibility by civilian gun holders.
 On social issues, Democrats openly support abortion as well as LGBTQ rights as people have freedom of choice, but when it comes to the death penalty, a majority seem to oppose.
 Democrats favor higher taxes for high-income earners and the increase of the minimum wage.

 Geography and Demographics